 Fetal death and early delivery are classified as follows:

-Classification of Abortion
+Etiology of Spontaneous Abortion

-Risk factors include
+Risk factors for spontaneous abortion include

 Subclinical thyroid disorders, a retroverted uterus, and minor trauma have not been shown to cause spontaneous abortions.

-Missed abortion is suspected if the uterus does not progressively enlarge or if quantitative beta-hCG is low for gestational age or does not double within 48 to 72 h.
+Missed abortion is suspected if the uterus does not progressively enlarge or if quantitative beta-hCG is low for gestational age or does not double within 48 to 72 hours.
 Missed abortion is confirmed if ultrasonography shows any of the following:

 Disappearance of previously detected embryonic cardiac activity

-Absence of such activity when the fetal crown-rump length is > 5 mm (determined by transvaginal ultrasonography)
+Absence of such activity when the fetal crown-rump length is > 7 mm

-Absence of a fetal pole (determined by transvaginal ultrasonography) when the mean sac diameter (average of diameters measured in 3 orthogonal planes) is > 18 mm
+Absence of a fetal pole (determined by transvaginal ultrasonography) when the mean sac diameter (average of diameters measured in 3 orthogonal planes) is > 25 mm

 Often, uterine evacuation is not needed for threatened and complete abortions.